SoyaBean123456/FCH-virus-combat-VarkCrona/README.md

 -   Basic ICT Infrastructure as future building blocks on mental health platform.
 -   Incorporation into hospital information systems.
 -   Information gathering and reference.

+## Challenges
+The challenges faced in the development of a mental health app is the reduced patient-doctor interaction.
+The personal touch and assurance which will usually be obtained by direct interaction will be compromised in our app although it is a crucial aspect in the diagnosis and management of mental health.
+We also faced some usability issues, whereby the accessibility of the app may be limited by poor internet access, availability of an android phone, and the user’s own knowledge and confidence of using technology, such as rural areas, and the older target audience.

+## What we learnt
+During the development of this app, we have learnt that there are many psychological components which will benefit the user, with each modality being unique, such as cognitive-behavioural interventions, acceptance commitment therapies, self-administered questionnaires, mood training and so on.
+With the understanding of these different psychotherapy approaches, we can provide a more tailored experience for the user.
+We have also learnt the importance of maintaining patient’s confidentiality and how it may be compromised by the use of technology, hence, we have studied various regulatory guidelines that has been taken into account during the app development to ensure maximum privacy of the app and directly upholding the patient’s confidentiality.